18F/content-guide/_pages/how-users-read.md

 ---
 title: How users read
 ---
-## Consider the reader

-We designed this guide with readers in mind.
-The strategies and techniques we describe promote user-centered content.
 Below you’ll find a few characteristics of online readers as well as our recommendations on ways to keep them in mind when writing and editing.

 ### Important information first

 Online, users tend to scan text until they find the information they need.
 No matter how carefully you craft your content, most people will only read [25 percent of it](https://www.nngroup.com/articles/website-reading/).
 This statistic isn’t meant to dishearten; rather, we believe it underscores the importance of getting content right.

 Put the most important information in the first two paragraphs.
 That’s the section users are most likely to read.
 In journalism, this technique is called the “inverted pyramid.”

 ### Break up text

 Large chunks of text can overwhelm readers.
 Use subheads and bullet points; they provide clear narrative structure for readers in a hurry.
 Meanwhile, put your information-carrying words at the beginning of your sentences, and keep them in [active voice](https://pages.18f.gov/content-guide/active-voice/).

 For example: